 Steps to Install OnePlus USB Driver on Linux

 Now, let’s see how we can set up and configure the OnePlus USB Drivers on Linux or Ubuntu.
-Since Linux is supposed to for geeks, installing the USB drivers and making ADB and Fastboot work on it can be tricky for new users.
+Since Linux is supposed to be for geeks, installing the USB drivers and making ADB and Fastboot work on it can be tricky for new users.

 sudo apt-get install android-tools-adb android-tools-fastboot